Ultimate Vortec 8100 Engine Guide

-The engine certainly wasn’t a disappointment upon release, and it even managed to convert many diesel owners with its additional benefits.
+The engine certainly wasn’t a disappointment upon release.
+Instead, it managed to convert many diesel owners back to gasoline power with its additional benefits.

 Despite diesel engines being well-known for their impressive torque figures, this engine often matches its rivals in this sector before crushing them with horsepower figures.

 With 340-horsepower produced at its peak performance, and up to 455 lb/ft torque (just 50 lb/ft less than the 6.6L Duramax diesel), this engine can tow just about anything you attempt to throw at it, and it’ll shamelessly laugh at the heaviest of loads.

 Sure, the economy is undoubtedly going to leave you on first-name terms with the local fuel station attendants, but reliability plays a huge role here, and the 8100 is typically the cheaper option when it comes to overall maintenance.

 Admittedly, you’re probably not going to opt for this engine if you’re doing the daily runs around town, but when it comes to hauling heavy loads, it’s a serious contender to even the highest-regarded diesel blocks.

 The 8100 not only featured in GM’s vehicles, and it went on to feature in motorhome and marine applications as a cheaper alternative to expensive diesel offerings.

 Once production ceased in 2009, they go down in history as the last of the legendary big-blocks, with GM instead favoring the smaller Vortec 5.3, 6.0, and 6.2L engines, most likely due to the tightening emissions legislation.